evg-cv/JsonAPI/README.md

 ## Overview

-This project is to implement the several interactions with JsonPlaceholderAPI and test each functionality.
+This project is to implement the several interactions with JsonPlaceholderAPI.

 ## Structure

 - app

     The main execution file to implement all the interactions with API

-- app_test

-    The file to test all the functions

 - requirements